-- Enter the PM-DNP in the term following graduation Applies only for pre-2014 students. - Enter the PM DNP in the term following graduation from the MSN at FNU (including successful pass of the comprehensive examination). - Have a grade point average (GPA) of 3.0. - Submit one reference from a FNU faculty in the program of study on the FNU-supplied form. - The applicant does not need to submit transcripts as they are already in the FNU system. - Pre-requisite requirements are met with admission or during the FNU MSN program of study. - The credentialing examination for nurse-midwife or nurse practitioner licensure must be passed by the end of the first term of the PM DNP Acceptance to the PM DNP is provisional status until successful nurse-midwife or nurse practitioner licensure.
+- Enter the PM-DNP within two terms following graduation Applies only for pre-2014 students - Enter the PM DNP within two the terms following graduation from the MSN at FNU (including successful pass of the comprehensive examination). - Have a grade point average (GPA) of 3.0. - Submit one reference from a FNU faculty in the program of study on the FNU-supplied form. - The applicant does not need to submit transcripts as they are already in the FNU system. - Pre-requisite requirements are met with admission or during the FNU MSN program of study. - The credentialing examination for nurse-midwife or nurse practitioner licensure must be passed by the end of the first term of the PM DNP Acceptance to the PM DNP is provisional status until successful nurse-midwife or nurse practitioner licensure.